-Transportation projects may encounter and need to properly evaluate archeological resources in accordance with the Act, as well as similar state and local laws.
+Transportation projects may encounter and need to properly evaluate archaeological resources in accordance with the Act, as well as similar state and local laws.
 Furthermore, Section 4(f) of the DOT Act also applies when a highway project would result in the disturbance or destruction of protected archaeological resources.
-FHWA regulations specifically speak to compliance with Section 4(f) in the context of archeological resources.
-The FHWA regulations, however, conclude that where an archeological resource is important primarily for the information it contains but has minimal value preserved in place, the removal and preservation of the resources will bring the project outside the scope of Section 4(f) and obviate the need to look for prudent and feasible alternatives.
-596
+FHWA regulations specifically speak to compliance with Section 4(f) in the context of archaeological resources.619 The FHWA regulations, however, conclude that where an archaeological resource is important primarily for the information it contains but has minimal value preserved in place, the removal and preservation of the resources will bring the project outside the scope of Section 4(f) and obviate the need to look for prudent and feasible alternatives.620

-F. MITIGATING THE IMPACT OF TRANSPORTATION PROJECTS ON LAND\597
+F. MITIGATING THE IMPACT OF TRANSPORTATION PROJECTS ON LAND622